ding

 - Self-hosted build server.
 Keep control over your code and builds!

 - Simple.
-Get started quickly, experience the power of simplicity, use your
+Get started quickly, use a simple shell script to make your build.
+No

 - Secure, with isolated builds, each build starts under its own unix user id: